ioannamanolopoulou/FairnessIHI/fairness.md

 | 15:45-16:00 | Summary and closing remarks |

 ### Additional resources

+For those who may be interested in finding out more about fairness in healthcare modelling, the MIT course [“Ethical Machine Learning in Human Deployments”](https://canvas.mit.edu/courses/14219) by Dr. Marzyeh Ghassemi is excellent.

 1. Sahil Verma and Julia Rubin (2018). *Fairness definitions explained*.
 In Proceedings of the International Workshop on Software Fairness (FairWare '18).